 The Company records gains or losses resulting from changes in the fair value of the interest rate swap agreements to accumulated other comprehensive loss in the consolidated balance sheet to the extent that the swaps are effective as hedges.
-As of March 31, 2018, there was no ineffectiveness related to the interest rate swap agreements.
-Gains and losses recorded in accumulated other comprehensive loss are reclassified into and recognized to interest expense in the consolidated statement of income when the interest expense on the term loan facility is recognized.
+Through June 30, 2018, there was no ineffectiveness related to the interest rate swap agreements.
+Gains and losses recorded to other comprehensive income or loss are reclassified into earnings and recognized to interest expense in the consolidated statement of income in the period that the hedged interest expense on the term loan facility is recognized.